 We want employees to have low health risks and we want to reward them when they do.
 In an outcomes-based wellness program, if they do have elevated health risks they can still earn the full amount of the incentive, but they have to show some effort by participating in just a few of the many activities that will help them adopt and maintain healthy behaviors.

-This incentive strategy is outcomes-based and it does use biometric data.
+This incentive strategy is outcomes-based and uses biometric data.
 But rather than focus on the details of the biometric data, it focuses on helping people do the right kinds of things to get and stay healthy.

 By avoiding the details and clinical probing that comes from looking at each specific personal health risk, we avoid many concerns of privacy, data confidentiality, and security.